bbatsov/metaredux/_posts/2021-04-08-meta-reduce-2021-0-still-in-lockdown.md

 That's all from me for now.
 As usual, I have a huge backlog of topics for "Meta Redux" and I hope that I'll make some progress with it over the months to come.
 Stay safe, stay strong and keep hacking!

 [^1]: At least not here.
 I did write a couple of articles over at <https://emacsredux.com>.
+[^2]: For DC fans.
+For everyone else it's probably still one very dumb movie.